-Mrs K McClatchey (Teacher in Charge)
+Mrs K McClatchey (Leader of Learning)

 CCEA Occupational Studies in Media is offered at Key Stage 4.
 The qualification is set in a vocational context for those wishing to pursue further study or a career in the field of Media.
 The Department can boast a fully equipped Media Suite with iMacs, media editing facilities and a recording studio.